gabivlj/web-game-phaser/README.md

 ## Guide of installation

 1. Install Node.js
-2. Anywhere, put this in the terminal `npm i -g parcel`
+2. For running the app, in the root of the project use: `npx parcel index.html`.
-3. Go to the root of the project folder for installing the libraries and use: `npm i`.
+3. Open a :5500 static file server with vscode live server or xampp for serving the files for Phaser

-4. For running the app, use: `parcel index.html`.
+If it doesn't work with NPX use `npm i -g parcel` and `parcel index.html`